lesommer/lesommer.github.io/publications.md

 ## Papers in preparation
  1. Lguensat et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Frezat H., **J. Le Sommer**, R. Fablet, G. Balarac, R. Lguensat.
 A posteriori learning of quasi-geostrophic turbulence parametrization.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
- 1. Jamet et al. Non-local eddy-mean kinetic energy transfers in submesoscale-permitting ensemble simulations.
-In preparation.

 ## Submitted papers and papers in revision
+ 1. Jamet et al. Non-local Eddy-Mean Kinetic Energy Transfers in Submesoscale-Permitting Ensemble Simulations.
+Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Leroux et al. Ensemble quantification of short-term predictability of ocean dynamics at kilometric-scale resolution : a Western Mediteranean test case.
 Submitted to *Ocean Science*, under review, doi:[10.5194/os-2022-11](https://doi.org/10.5194/os-2022-11).
  1. Uchida T., **J. Le Sommer**, et al. Cloud-based framework for inter-comparing submesoscale permitting realistic ocean models.
 Submitted to *Geophysical Model Development*, under review, doi:[10.5194/gmd-2022-27](https://doi.org/10.5194/gmd-2022-27).
  1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
 Submitted to  *Geophysical Research Letters*.
 Eartharxiv preprint doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).